Mid-Western Region, Nigeria

-The Mid-Western Region was a division of Nigeria from 1963 to 1991, from 1976 being known as the Bendel state.
+The Mid-Western Region was a division of Nigeria from 1963 to 1991, known as the Bendel state after 1976.

 It was formed in June 1963 from Benin and Delta provinces of the Western Region, and its capital was Benin City.
 It was renamed a province in 1966, and in 1967 when the other provinces were divided into several states, it remained territorially intact, becoming a state.

 During the Nigerian Civil War, the Biafran forces invaded the new Mid-Western state, en route to Lagos, in an attempt to force a quick end to the war.
-While under Biafran occupation, the state was declared the "Republic of Benin".
+While under a short-lived Biafran occupation, the state was declared the "Republic of Benin".
 As Nigerian forces retook the region, the republic collapsed only a day after the declaration when Nigerian troops captured Benin City.

-In 1976, the state was renamed Bendel.
-It was divided into Delta State and Edo State in 1991.
+In 1976, the state was renamed Bendel, and in 1991 was divided into Delta State and Edo State.